Earth’s carrying capacity for trees and the impact on climate change

-To gain a holistic and quantitative view of which environments could potentially support new trees, we used 78,744 direct observations of 0.5-hectare plots distributed across the globe.
-These observations were gathered using an augmented visual interpretation approach with a systematic sampling grid design of 20km by 20km, providing a clear view on the existing natural tree cover across the globe.
+To gain a holistic and quantitative view of which environments could potentially support new trees, we used 78,744 direct observations of 0.5-hectare plots across the globe.
+These observations were gathered using an augmented visual interpretation approach with a systematic sampling grid design of 20 km by 20 km, providing a clear view on the existing natural tree cover across the globe.

 A) Current tree cover and potential tree cover showing the total potential

 B) Potential tree cover excluding current cover and potential in deserts, agricultural and urban areas

 That’s an area nearly the size of the United States.
 If that land could be protected long-term, we estimate the regenerating trees could capture 206 gigatonnes of carbon (GtC) in woody biomass and soil over their lifetime (uncertainty ranges from 133 to 276 GtC).